maubanel/UE5-Hello-World/building-h/README.md

 ##### `Step 19.`\|`UE5HW`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now I find the scale of the UV's to be large compared to the cube.
 Lets select the **Uvs | Layout** and adjust the **Scale**.
-In my case `3.0` was close to teh size on the cube of the existing default texture.
+In my case `3.0` was close to the size on the cube of the existing default texture.

  Finish by *pressing* the <kbd>Select</kbd> button.